 The Nekita breed is not recommended for dog owners who have not previously owned a large dog.

-This is an exotic and expensive breed which requires a certain amount of know-how and maintenance.
+This is an exotic and expensive breed that requires a certain amount of know-how and maintenance.

-Being an active dog, it is essential for this dog to get a significant amount of daily activity, such as going for walks or playing fetch.
+Being an active dog, this dog needs to get a significant amount of daily activity, such as going for walks or playing fetch.

 Due to their intimidating stature, they make excellent guard dogs.

 In summary, the Nekita is an imposing breed which is a bit on the exotic and rare side of the canine spectrum.

 If you are single and active or have older children, you may want to further explore this breed for purchase.

 Emily started this blog out of pure passion.
 She LOVES her 3 dogs; Chew Barka, Cooper & Nelson, and spends countless hours every day playing with them.

 When she’s not nerding out on dogs, you’ll find her on a snowboard or in the kitchen baking chocolate brownies.